Is home ownership asset or liability? The answer is not so straightforward, and may be either or both.

 If you do not have a mortgage, and own the property outright then it’s stated as an asset, because it has value, and may even be worth more than you paid for it.

-So the answer is, it depends on who really owns it (you or the bank), how much you paid for it, and how much it’s worth.
+So the answer is – it depends on who really owns it (you or the bank), how much you paid for it, and how much it’s worth today.

 Home Ownership Asset or Liability: Is owning a home a good idea?

-As far as being a good idea to own a home, it kind of depends on what you own, where it is located, and how much it costs to rent a house.
+As far as being a good idea to own a home, it kind of depends on what you own, where it is located, and how much it costs to rent a house nearby.

-If you buy a house in need of repairs, or in a lousy neighborhood, or paid a high price for it, or have to drive a long way to work, then it’s probably a lousy idea to own that house, and thus a liability to you.
+If you buy a house in need of repairs, or in a lousy neighborhood, or paid a high price, or have to drive a long way to work, then it’s probably a lousy idea to own that house, and thus a liability to you.

-However, if you are near your work, or get a good price, or buy a decent house, or in a good neighborhood, then it’s probably a good idea to own that house, and thus becomes an asset.
+However, if you are near your work, or got a good price, or bought a decent house in a good neighborhood, then it’s probably a good idea to own that house, and thus becomes an asset.

-Also if rent is so low in the area you want to live, compared to a mortgage payment then it’s probably a good idea to save on the mortgage payments, and put your money to work elsewhere.
+Also if rent is so low in the area you want to live when compared to a mortgage payment, then it’s probably a good idea to save on the mortgage payments, and put your money to work elsewhere.

 Home Ownership Asset by buying a house in foreclosure or short sale.